Advertisement

 Banditry have compelled Fulani herders to flee their territories.

 Traders also expressed distress over the exorbitant demands and arduous hurdles encountered when traversing the border to supply the cheese, a beloved product among Nigerian clientele.
-As inflation continues to surge, customers fear the impending collapse of small enterprises in Nigeria, jeopardizing the very sustenance of the people and posing a potential security hazard to the nation.
+As Inflation continues to surge, customers fear the impending collapse of small enterprises in Nigeria, jeopardizing the very sustenance of the people and posing a potential Security hazard to the nation.
 In previous times, regions such as Jibia, Kaita, Batsari, Safana, Danmusa, Kankara, and Sabuwa local government areas were known to have domestic production of chukwi, as stated by Aliyu Abdullahi Yamadi, a veterinary doctor.

-Compounding the situation, the prevailing banditry insurgents have compelled numerous Fulani herders to flee their previous territories and seek refuge in comparatively more secure regions within the country.
+Compounding the situation, the prevailing Banditry insurgents have compelled numerous Fulani herders to flee their previous territories and seek refuge in comparatively more secure regions within the country.
 Apart from chukwi, additional necessities like milk, fura, nono, and condensed cow milk have also witnessed a scarcity within these communities as herders are migrating in significant numbers to elude the prevailing insecurity.
 As a result, regions once flourishing with chukwi production now lie abandoned and desolate.

 Financial strain forced many chukwi traders out of business.